 This section will briefly explain the status of the ERP in the context of national procedures, e.g. specifying whether it has been adopted by parliament and whether it has been subject to a wide-reaching national consultation process with external stakeholders.
-Furthermore, it should briefly describe the country's key economic challenges, particularly in the context of recovery from the COVID-19 crisis, the mitigation of the economic fallout of Russia's war of aggression against Ukraine and the green and digital transitions, the current policy framework for the medium term and spell out the main policy objectives embedded in that framework.
+Furthermore, it should briefly describe the country's key economic challenges, particularly in the context of mitigation of the economic fallout of Russia's war of aggression against Ukraine, the current policy framework for the medium term and spell out the main policy objectives embedded in that framework.
 Countries are encouraged to include cross-references to the Commission's assessment in the respective individual report of the annual Enlargement Package.